Cure diabetes naturally

 To determine the appropriate vital mushrooms for you, you need to consider several individual factors.
 In addition to the type of diabetes, the stage is also crucial.
-Does your body “only” show signs of metabolic syndrome or is the blood sugar already messed up?
+Is your body “just” showing signs of metabolic syndrome or has blood sugar already gone haywire?
 Especially in the early stages, it is still quite easy to cure diabetes naturally.

-If you want to know the exact status of your diabetes, ask your doctor to determine the C-peptide in your blood.
+If you want to know the exact status of your diabetes, have your doctor determine the C-peptide in your blood.
 To what extent can it still be stimulated by a sugar solution?
-The results provide information as to whether there is only insulin resistance of the cells so far or whether the production of insulin is already decreasing.
-In any case, let our experts advise you which medicinal mushrooms are suitable in your case.
+The results provide information on whether so far only an insulin resistance of the cells is present or whether the production of insulin is already decreasing.
+In any case, let our experts advise you on which medicinal mushrooms are suitable in your case.

 When you start taking the medicinal mushrooms, you should pay close attention to changes.
-Since the mushrooms can naturally lower blood sugar, please always keep an eye on possible signs of hypoglycemia.
-Especially in the beginning, the effect of the mushrooms must first settle down.
-You may soon need less of your conventional medication.
-However, it is essential that you consult your doctor about this.
-Regularly checking your blood sugar will also give you important information.
+Since mushrooms can naturally lower blood sugar, please always keep an eye out for possible signs of hypoglycemia.
+Especially in the beginning, the effect of the mushrooms must first settle.
+If necessary, you may soon need less of your traditional medications.
+However, be sure to consult your doctor about this.
+Regular monitoring of your blood glucose gives you additional important information.

-Where can I buy vital mushrooms against diabetes?
+Where do I buy vital mushrooms against diabetes?

-We recommend that you take vital mushrooms from organic cultivation, ideally from a farm in Germany.
-There you have very strict regulations and high quality standards, so you can be sure that the medicinal mushrooms have not come into contact with toxins from soil or pesticides.
-You should consider that mushrooms absorb substances that are harmful to the environment and pass them on directly to their consumers.
+We recommend that you only take vital mushrooms from German organic cultivation.
+Because only with these high quality standards you can be sure that the medicinal mushrooms have not come into contact with poisons from soil or pesticides.
+Indeed, fungi absorb environmentally harmful substances and pass them directly to their consumers.

-As the ideal dosage form mushroom powder is recommended.
-It is important that it is made from the whole mushroom and that it has been dried at less than 40° Celsius.
+In addition, powder has proven itself many times as a dosage form.
+The important thing here is that it is made from the whole mushroom and it has been dried at less than 40° Celsius.
 Higher temperatures would destroy valuable ingredients.
-Since even dry powder can not be stored indefinitely and possible mould is hardly detectable on it, capsules are the safest form of intake.
+Since even dry powder does not keep indefinitely and possible mold on it is almost impossible to detect, capsules are the safest form of intake.

-How do I take my vital mushrooms against diabetes?
+How do I take vital mushrooms for diabetes?